-This notice applies to you, the User of our Services and us the provider of the Services and governs the processing of your personal data in context of our Services and business.
+This notice applies to you, the User of our Services and to us, the provider of the Services, and governs the processing of your personal data in context of our Services and business.

 You must read this policy carefully to ensure that you fully understand the reasons why Spandah processes your personal information.

 Spandah proceeds with all data processing procedures (e.g. collection, processing and transmission) in accordance with Australia’s statutory provisions, namely the Australian Privacy Principles (APPs) contained in the Privacy Act 1988, the Australian Direct Marketing Association (ADMA) Code of Practice in relation to how we market to our customers, Spam Act 2003 in relation to electronic marketing, and the Do Not Call Register Act 2006 should we engage in telemarketing.

 The following provides you with an overview of the type of data collected and how it is used and passed on, the security measures Spandah takes to protect your data and how you can exercise your rights.

 We do not sell information that directly identifies you, such as your name, address, email address or phone records.

 On what basis do we use personal data?